Wiremu Greig

-Wiremu Greig (born 12 November 1999) is a New Zealand professional rugby league footballer who last played as a for the Parramatta Eels in the National Rugby League and the New Zealand Māori at international level.
+Wiremu Greig (born 12 November 1999) is a New Zealand professional rugby league footballer plays as a for the North Queensland Cowboys in the National Rugby League and the New Zealand Māori at international level.
+He previously played for the Parramatta Eels.

 Background

 Greig began his rugby league career playing for Northland in the 2017 New Zealand Rugby League National Championships before being signed by the North Queensland Cowboys at age 17.

 Playing career

 2020

 Greig played for North Queensland in NYC in 2018 & 2019, featuring for Northern Pride and the Townsville Blackhawks in the Queensland Cup in 2019 and 2020.
 Greig was added the North Queensland development roster for the 2020 season, with COVID-19 pandemic causing Greig to only appear in 1 Queensland Cup game for the 2020 season.

 2021

-In 2021, Greig was a late inclusion for the Māori All Stars team versing the Indigenous All Stars in the 2021 NRL All Stars clash, coming off the bench in a 10–10 draw at Queensland Country Bank Stadium.
+In 2021, Greig was a late inclusion for the Māori All Stars team playing the Indigenous All Stars in the 2021 NRL All Stars clash, coming off the bench in a 10–10 draw at Queensland Country Bank Stadium.

 Greig was granted an immediate release from North Queensland, signing with the Parramatta Eels until the end of 2023.
 In round 6, 2021, Greig made his NRL debut for Parramatta against Canberra at GIO Stadium, coming off the bench in a 35-10 win.